-Ecclesiastical Insurance Group plc is a public limited company incorporated and domiciled in England.
+Benefact Group plc is a public limited company incorporated and domiciled in England.
 The address of the registered office is:

-Benefact House

-2000 Pioneer Avenue

-Gloucester Business Park
+Benefact House 2000 Pioneer Avenue Gloucester Business Park Gloucester GL3 4AW

-Gloucester

-GL3 4AW

-EIG is an insurance holding company and wholly-owned subsidiary of Allchurches Trust Limited (ATL), which is a mixed activity insurance holding company, incorporated and operating in the United Kingdom.
+BG is an insurance holding company and wholly-owned subsidiary of Benefact Trust Limited (BTL), which is a mixed activity insurance holding company, incorporated and operating in the United Kingdom.

-EIG, together with its direct and indirect subsidiaries (collectively, the Group) operates principally as a provider of general insurance and in addition offers a range of financial services, with offices in the UK & Ireland, Australia and Canada.
+BG, together with its direct and indirect subsidiaries operates principally as a provider of general insurance and in addition offers a range of financial services, with offices in the UK & Ireland, Australia and Canada.